MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/About/about_PSReadLine_Functions.md

 ### SearchChar

-Read the next character and then find it, going forward, and then back off a character.
-This is for 't' functionality.
+Read the next character and then find it, going forward.

 - Vi command mode: `<f>`

 ### SearchCharBackward

-Read the next character and then find it, going backward, and then back off a character.
-This is for 'T' functionality.
+Read the next character and then find it, going backward.

 - Vi command mode: `<F>`

 ### SearchCharBackwardWithBackoff

 Read the next character and then find it, going backward, and then back off a character.
-This is for 'T' functionality.

 - Vi command mode: `<T>`

 ### SearchCharWithBackoff

 Read the next character and then find it, going forward, and then back off a character.
-This is for 't' functionality.

 - Vi command mode: `<t>`